12 Killer Ways to Speed Up Your Website & Improve SEO

 Page Speed and Insights

 Before you tweak anything on your website, it’s crucial to determine and isolate any weak spots.
 With that, testing your site through Google’s PageSpeed Insights tool should be ideal as a first step.

-You can also get real-time and relevant insights from PageSpeed Insights and the Chrome User Experience Report (CrUX) within the tool’s Speed tab.
+In the tool’s Speed tab, you can also get real-time and relevant insights from PageSpeed Insights and the Chrome User Experience Report (CrUX).
 From the CrUX report, you can get actionable insights that you can use further to optimise your website for fast and seamless UX.

 Basic Speed Statistics You Should Know